Human Resources

 The University will respond to your accommodation request as quickly as possible.
 Response time may be affected by the complexity of the accommodation requested.

-For minor workstation adjustments (such as desk height modifications or ergonomic enhancements), your supervisor may be able to implement requests without additional assistance beyond the department.
+For minor workstation adjustments (such as desk height modifications or ergonomic enhancements), your manager may be able to implement requests without additional assistance beyond the department.

 Requests requiring job duty modifications, environmental changes, equipment purchases, or other significant actions may necessitate the help of Human Resources, the Disability Services Office, or Risk Management (for job-related illnesses or injury).